hanneshapke/AgentWerkstatt/README.md

 - Python 3.10 or higher
 - An Anthropic API key for Claude
 - (Optional) A Tavily API key for web search
+- (Optional) An OpenAI API key for mem0 memory system

 ### Installation